gke/uavp-mods/branches/gke-uavx/_README.txt

 - Added revised Tricopter mixing to allow Y flight or one arm forward.
 - Added Aileron and Elevon Mix.

+19.06.2011
+- Long time since an update of the README - time flies.
+- V2 with re-formulated attitude control also for inclusion in UAVXArm.
+- Improved communications with UAVXGS and UAVXNav.

 =========================================================================
  SAFETY FIRST!
 =========================================================================